 BOHLEN, Peter von.
 Wüppels, Jeverland 13.3.1796 — Halle 6.2.1840.
 German Indologist and Orientalist.
 Professor in Königsberg.
 Son of a poor farmer, Christian B., belonging to an old Pomoranian noble family, and Frauke Magaretha Ocken.
-Parents died early and PvB had a checquered life.
+Parents died early and he had a checquered life.
 He took up the old title of nobility discarded by the family, served as a tailor’s apprentice, as the servant of a French general, as waiter and as servant in a merchant family.
-With all this he had also time for school and began as a schoolboy to study Hebrew, Arabic and Persian.
+With all this he had also time for school (from 1817 in Hamburg) and began as a schoolboy to study Hebrew, Arabic and Persian.
 From 1821 he studied theology and Oriental languages under Gesenius at Halle.
 Dissertation in 1822 brought the financial support of Prussian state and now he moved to Bonn in order to study Arabic (Freytag) and Sanskrit (A. W. von Schlegel).
 Also one term under Bopp at Berlin.
 From 1825 PD, 1826 ao.
 Professor and 1828 ord.
 Professor at Königsberg University.
 During a visit to London he got tuberculosis, retired in 1839, and moved to Halle, where he soon died.
 Married, maternal grandfather of —> A. Conrady.

-Publications: diss.
+Publications: Diss.
 Symbolae ad interpretationem Sacr.
 Cod. ex lingua Persica.
 Lipsiae 1822; hab.diss.
 Carmen arabicum Amuli dictum.
 Regiomontani 1826; also Commentatio de Motenabbio, Poeta Arabum celeberrimo ejusque carminibus.
 10+136+4 p.
 Bonnae 1824.

 – De Buddhaismi origine et aetate definiendis Tentamen.
 40 p.
 Regiomontani 1827.